PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - If all your batch scenarios do not change the switching status of branches and sources the model will re-use the pre-built internal graph/matrices for each calculation.
 Time-series load profile calculation is a typical use case.
 This can bring performance benefits.

+The topology is not cached when any of the switching statuses (`from_status`, `to_status` or `status`) of the following components are updated:
+1. Branches: Lines, Links, Transformers
+2. Branch3: Three winding transformer
+3. Appliances: Sources

 ### Parallel Computing